Transport regimes of biphoton-state quantum walks in ordered and disordered arrays of nonlinear waveguides

 As mentioned before, the results discussed so far do not depend on the specific values of $\beta_0$ and $C_0$.
 Typical experimental figures of $C_0$ for the relevant case of signal photons in the telecom about $1560\, \mathrm{nm}$ range in the order of $250-2500\, \mathrm{m}^{-1}$ \cite{Barral2021,Peruzzo2010,Raymond2025}.
 Also, $\beta_0=7.85 \times 10^6\, \mathrm{m}^{-1}$ assuming an effective refractive index of 1.95, which is reasonable because, for example, the bulk refractive index of lithium niobate at $1560\, \mathrm{nm}$ is of about 2.21 (2.13) for the ordinary (extraordinary) axis \cite{Zelmon1997}.
 Indeed, $\beta_0 \sim 10^{7}\, \mathrm{m}^{-1}$ for usual effective refractive indexes of the order of few units.
-The chosen maximum variations $\Delta C=0.9 C_0$ and $\Delta \beta=3 C_0$ led to quantitatively similar effects in $\sigma$ (for example, in terms of the flattening of $\sigma$ with the propagation).
-Despite $\Delta \beta>\Delta C$, compared to the mean values (for typical experimental figures) we have $\Delta C/C_0 = 0.9$ and $\Delta \beta/\beta_0 \sim 10^{-4}-10^{-3}$.
-Thus, in terms of percentages with respect to the corresponding mean values, the system is more sensitive to a random variation of the effective propagation constants (diagonal disorder) compared to that of the linear coupling constants (off-diagonal disorder).
+The chosen maximum variations $\Delta C=0.9 C_0$ and $\Delta \beta=3 C_0$ led to quantitatively similar effects in $\sigma$ (for example, in terms of the flattening of $\sigma$ with the propagation), see Fig. \ref{fig:center_pump_MT} and Figs. \ref{fig:small_prop} and \ref{fig:large_prop} in the End Matter.
+Despite $\Delta \beta>\Delta C$, compared to the mean values we have $\Delta C/C_0 = 0.9$ and $\Delta \beta/\beta_0 \sim 10^{-4}-10^{-3}$.
+Thus, in terms of percentages with respect to the corresponding mean values, for typical experimental figures the system is more sensitive to a random variation of the effective propagation constants (diagonal disorder) compared to that of the linear coupling constants (off-diagonal disorder).